 Bremerton High School is a public high school in Bremerton.
 The principal of Bremerton High School is Katharine Gleysteen.
-1,291 children attend Bremerton High School and identify primarily as Black, non-Hispanic; Asian; and White, non-Hispanic.
-53% of the 1,291 students here have subsidized lunches.
-The student to teacher ratio at Bremerton High School is 18:1.
+1,264 students go to Bremerton High School and identify mostly as Black, non-Hispanic; Asian/Pacific Islander; and Asian.
+59% of the 1,264 students here get reduced lunch prices.
+The ratio of students to teachers at Bremerton High School is 18:1.
 Morgan Center School is one of the nearest high schools.

 - Ceramics sculpture